ucsb-cs56-projects/cs56-games-battleship/W18_proj00.md

 ======
 #### by Richard Rodriguez 3/9/18

-- The build.xml file has been changed to follow Maven's architecture but... you probably shouldn't switch between Ant and Maven until an "ant clean" or "mvn clean" is run
+- The build.xml file has been changed to follow Maven's architecture but... you probably shouldn't switch between Ant and Maven until an `ant clean` or `mvn clean` is run
-- All commands start with mvn (have to have Maven installed)
+- All commands start with `mvn` (have to have Maven installed)

 ### Maven Architecture
 - Files **must** to be in these specific directories for Maven to work properly